NuteBurn/nuteburn.github.io/notes.md

 ### Trellis

-I have a re-usable AC Infinity trellis on the way for the 2x4, more details to follow.
+I have a re-usable AC Infinity trellis in the 2x4.

-As the plants grow I tucked the tops under the bamboo to encourage side growth to grow to create an  even canopy about 8" under the light.
+As the plants grow I tucked the tops under the net to encourage side growth to grow to create an  even canopy about 12" under the light.

 ## Defoliation

 I've been terrified to defoliate more than a few leaves at a time in flower.
 I know I need to be better about it, especially in these smaller tents where space is limited.
 These are some videos I've seen that have helped me.

 * Rasta Jeff suggests taking off any leaves that have a purple petioles(stems).
 He thinks if the petioles has gone purple its been around long enough and is safe to remove.
   * [Grow From The Heart #732: Defoliation](https://www.youtube.com/watch?v=4lXASFVDu0A)
 * Guru mentions that older leaves are less efficient at photosynthesis than newer/younger growth.